Mid-Semester Course Analysis (MSCA) Program

 The student groups will write their responses to these questions on the board and the CTL consultant will engage the entire group in a conversation about the responses.
 The CTL consultant will share the results from the small and large group discussions with the course instructor in a one-on-one confidential meeting.

-Please complete your requests by 5pm on Monday, February 17 so we can build the schedule and confirm dates with you.
-Those who sign up for a MSCA will be receive confirmation of the date and time around the 3rd week of the semester.
+Please complete your requests by 5pm on Monday, September 15, so we can build the schedule and confirm dates with you.
+Those who sign up for a MSCA will be receive confirmation of the date and time around the third week of the semester.